CoreDaDev/AdminCore/README.md

 Powerful admin core for PocketMine-MP.

-This plugin lets your staffs to manage server easily!
+This plugin changes and adds commands that they can be used for punishments.

-There are commands that they are useful.
+You can check Commands page for a list of commands.

 Easy to configure and use.